Are Punitive Damages Available in a Car Accident in North Carolina?

 According to North Carolina law, punitive damages may be awarded in cases of fraud, malice, willful or wanton conduct.
 Therefore, in car accident cases, these damages are sometimes awarded when someone injures another through their willful and wanton conduct.

-The statute defines “willful and wanton conduct” as “the conscious and intentional disregard of and indifference to the rights and safety of others, which the defendant knows or should know is reasonably likely to result in injury, damage, or other harm.”
+The statute at Section 1D-5, defines “willful and wanton conduct” as “the conscious and intentional disregard of and indifference to the rights and safety of others, which the defendant knows or should know is reasonably likely to result in injury, damage, or other harm.”

 - When the driver is impaired by drugs or alcohol; and